amircybersec/FyneProxy/README.md

 - [ ] Offer options in setting to listen on LAN (share tunnel with others)
 - [ ] Releade app using Geoffrey
 - [ ] Add [system tray](https://docs.fyne.io/explore/systray)
+- [ ] run HTTP server and serve a simple web page with connection intructions